fenris22/fenc/README.md

-# custom encoding for my encryption algos
+# FENC

+Custom encoding - with compression